ta3113ta/learn-x86-assembly/README.md

 - Memory Editing
 - Games such as TIS-100, SHENZHEN I/O and EXAPUNKS
 - Understanding how a computer processor (x86) works
+- How does a compiler produce an assembly.

 ## Learning Resources
 - https://cs.lmu.edu/~ray/notes/nasmtutorial/